waltermeyer/socket-programming/README.md

 software over a network.
 These two pieces of software are usually running on two different devices. e.g. your phone's web browser and a web server on the Internet.

 You can think of sockets like the two ends of a pipe.
-When you want to connect to a web server, your device begins a connection setup process that, if successful, results in the following
+When you want to connect to a web server, your device begins a connection setup process that, if successful, results in the a virtual "pipe" being constructed between you and the server in question.

 When you connect to a website your browser **creates** a socket and **connects** to the web server in question.